jhumelsine/jhumelsine.github.io/_posts/2024-06-23-unt-test-elements.md

 Ideally, we’d like to treat the SUT as a black box.
 The test should not know SUT implementation details.
 The test should not know the number of objects in the SUT.
 The test should only know the public method/function, i.e., the API, being invoked and the expected behavior.
 We should be able to [refactor](https://en.wikipedia.org/wiki/Code_refactoring) the SUT implementation without causing any unit tests to fail.

 Automated tests for the SUT typically consist of three (sometimes four) parts.
 I will use generic terms here.
 However, the first three parts are often called [__Arrange/Act/Assert__](https://wiki.c2.com/?ArrangeActAssert) or [__Given/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then).
-I’ll present these practices in greater detail in further blogs with additional context as to how they apply to a test strategy.
+I’ll present these practices in greater detail in further blogs (TBD) with additional context as to how they apply to a test strategy.

 ## Set Up – I.e., Arrange/Given
 We want to test the SUT in [isolation](https://jhumelsine.github.io/2024/06/14/unit-test-attributes.html#isolated) from the rest of the codebase without the SUT knowing that it’s been isolated.
 Isolation focuses and limits the scope of SUT being tested.
 It also limits the complexity of the test.
 When the test fails, debugging tends to be easier, since the failure often resides within the bounds of the isolated SUT.